 So, it was on to plan B, which was bars that are basically three layers of chocolate.
 I made the bars, wrapped the pan in foil and stuck them in my fridge with the hope that they would suffice.
 I didn’t make it to church that Sunday because I was home with Zack, who had bronchitis.
 Brian brought the bars for me and I put them out of my mind.
 Well…it ended up that they were a huge hit!
 Everyone was raving about them, asking me what they were and if they could have the recipe.

 Here’s the thing, I didn’t have a recipe.
 It was one of those things that was thrown together, last minute.
 So, I made them again and this time, I wrote down the recipe.
-Here are the much anticipated, very delicious, Chocolate Truffle Bars.
+Here is the much anticipated, very delicious, Chocolate Truffle Bars.

 Start by making a thin pan of brownies in a 9×13″ pan.
 Use whatever recipe you want or make them from a box.
 Most boxes of brownies are meant to be made in an 8×8″ pan and I made mine in a 9×13″ pan instead so therefore they are thin.
 I like my brownies to be on the fudgy side, so I undercook them by a couple of minutes.